DaisukeDaisuke/BehaviorPackLoader/README.md

 If a custom item needs to be added, please use the following plugin.
 https://github.com/alvin0319/CustomItemLoader
 ### Customies
-Customies provides an easy to use developer api to add customization items, blocks and entities.
+Customies provides a developer API for adding items, blocks and entities that use custom models/textures.
 https://github.com/CustomiesDevs/Customies

 ## Special Thanks